keremeyuboglu/Howzit/README.md

 I have pushed dirty code, so it may take a while to build and run on Android Studio.
 The repo contains a built apk @app\build\outputs\apk\debug folder.

+I don't recommend anyone doing anything using Wi-fi direct, it's unstable at its core and the provided library doesn't help resolving those issues.

 ### Some screenshots:

 <img src="https://user-images.githubusercontent.com/32223948/124740995-f4de7080-df23-11eb-9476-e52533b030ea.png" width="400" height="790">